 During a health crisis like the COVID-19 outbreak, it is normal to feel confused and lost.
 For many, this is an entirely new experience and the uncertainty of it all makes it all the more frightening.

 In the fight against the coronavirus, a critical step is to limit its spread.
 Everyone must do their part to help flatten the curve, HOAs included.
-If that means closing down community pools during coronavirus, then so be it.

 Not all HOAs are made equal, and some are having more trouble coping with the COVID-19 pandemic than others.
 If you feel like your HOA needs help, do not hesitate to reach out to us today.